 Vice President of Environmental Justice, Climate & Community Revitalization for the National Wildlife Federation (NWF), Interim Chief of Programs at the Union of Concerned Scientists (UCS) and the Founder and CEO of Revitalization Strategies.
 Before joining NWF, Mustafa was the Senior Vice President for the Hip Hop Caucus (HHC), a national nonprofit and nonpartisan organization that connects the Hip Hop community to the civic process.
 Prior to joining the HHC, Mustafa worked 22 years at the EPA and 2 years on Capitol Hill working for Congressman John Conyers chairman of the Judiciary Committee.

-The Fight For Environmental Justice & Climate Justice in the 21st Century “Moving Our Most Vulnerable Communities For Surviving To Thriving Through The Power Of People, Policy & Culture”
+The Fight For Environmental Justice & Climate Justice in the 21st Century “Moving Our Most Vulnerable Communities From Surviving To Thriving Through The Power Of People, Policy & Culture”

 This is a transformational moment in history as the world focuses more intently on the impacts of systemic racism, environmental justice, and climate change.
 As we move through the 21st century, intersectional solutions and authentic, collaborative partnerships will; be necessary to win on our greatest set of challenges.